AshishRogannagari/SheetBuddy/README.md

 💚 **Instant EDA Reports** – Summary statistics, missing values, and visualizations in one go.
 💚 **Outlier Detection** – Identifies and visualizes outliers using Z-score and IQR methods.
 💚 **Supports Multiple Data Formats** – Works with **CSV, JSON, and API** datasets.
-💚 **Excel Styling & Formatting** – Well-structured reports with tables and insights.
+💚 **Excel Styling & Formatting** – Well structured reports with tables and insights.
 💚 **Correlation & Distribution Visuals** – Includes **heatmaps, histograms, boxplots**, and more.
 💚 **Fast & Lightweight** – Optimized for quick analysis with minimal dependencies.